“It’s like they dance through the journey of their relationship”.

-It is in those lucid moments where the heart wrenching truth is revealed that is the basis of Ridley’s play, and its in the discovery of those truths that makes Tender Napalm so compelling.
+It is in those lucid moments where the heart-wrenching truth is revealed that is the basis of Ridley’s play and it’s in the discovery of those truths that make Tender Napalm so compelling.

 Hesslegrave finds many layers in her performance; at one point she oozes both wrath and love as she talks of cutting off her partner’s cock.